Saybrone/BackToTheFuture-wro2025-fe/t-photos/README.md

 Team's photos
 ====

-This file contains 2 photos of us(an official one and one funny photo) and our logo.
+This directory contains 2 photos of our team (an official one and one funny photo) and our logo.